Sam Treiman

 Sam Bard Treiman (/ˈtriːmən/; May 27, 1925 – November 30, 1999) was an American theoretical physicist who produced research in the fields of cosmic rays, quantum physics, plasma physics, and gravity physics.
-He made contributions to the understanding of the weak interaction and he and his students are credited with developing the so-called standard model of elementary particle physics.
+He made contributions to the understanding of the weak interaction and he and his students are credited with developing the Standard Model of elementary particle physics.
 He was a Higgins professor of physics at Princeton University, a member of the National Academy of Sciences and member of the JASON Defense Advisory Group.
-He was a student of Enrico Fermi and John Alexander Simpson Jr. Treiman published articles on quantum mechanics, plasmas, gravity theory, condensed matter and the history of physics.
+He was a student of Enrico Fermi and John Alexander Simpson Jr. Treiman published articles on quantum mechanics, plasmas, gravitation, condensed matter and the history of physics.

 Background

-Treiman's parents, Abraham and Sarah, were Jewish immigrants from Eastern Europe who emigrated to Chicago.
+Treiman's parents, Abraham and Sarah, were Jewish immigrants from Eastern Europe who immigrated to Chicago, where he was born on May 27, 1925.
 Sam had a brother, Oscar, who was six years older.
 Sam was educated in the Chicago public school system and, after graduating high school in 1942, he entered Northwestern University, electing to study chemical engineering.
 After two years at Northwestern he joined the navy, training as a radar repair technician and he spent the last year of the war as a petty officer in the Philippines, doing, in his words, "a prodigious amount of reading in the peaceful jungles - novels and science".
 After the war he went to the University of Chicago, receiving a B.S.
 (1949) and M.S.
 (1950), having changed his major to physics.
 He received an Atomic Energy Commission predoctoral fellowship and in 1952 he was granted a PhD by the University of Chicago.
 His doctoral thesis dealt with the physics of cosmic rays, and the work was done under the supervision of John Alexander Simpson.
-While at the university, Sam met his wife, Joan Little, an educational psychologist.
-They have three children - Rebecca, Katherine and Thomas.
+While at the university, Treiman met his wife, Joan Little, an educational psychologist.
+They had three children, including Rebecca.

-Sam began teaching at Princeton in 1952 as an instructor.
-He spent his entire career at Princeton - associate professor (1958–63), professor (1963–77) and Eugene Higgins Professor of Physics (1977–1998).
-He served as chair of the physics department (1981–87) and chair of the University Research Board (1988–95).
-Probably his best known student at Princeton was Steven Weinberg, recipient of the Nobel Prize in physics in 1979.
-Other well known students are Nicola Khuri (1957), Curtis Callan (1964), and Stephen L. Adler (1964).
+Treiman began teaching at Princeton in 1952 as an instructor.
+He spent his entire career at Princeton - associate professor (1958–1963), professor (1963–1977) and Eugene Higgins Professor of Physics (1977–1998).
+He served as chair of the physics department (1981–1987) and chair of the University Research Board (1988–1995).
+Probably his best-known student at Princeton was Steven Weinberg, recipient of the Nobel Prize in Physics in 1979.
+Other well-known students are Curtis Callan (1964), and Stephen L. Adler (1964).